-Unfortunately, there’s no cloud gaming support (like ExpressVPN has) — however, CyberGhost VPN worked without issues when I tried using it with services like Google Stadia.
+Unfortunately, there’s no cloud gaming support (like ExpressVPN has) — however, CyberGhost VPN worked without issues when I tried using it with services like Amazon Luna.

 You also get strong security and privacy, as the no-logs policy has been independently audited.
 In addition, there are RAM-only servers, perfect forward secrecy, and full leak protection.
 There’s also Content Blocker, which is good at protecting you from shady gaming sites — but it can’t get rid of ads as well as Private Internet Access’s PIA MACE can.

-I also like the My ID Guard feature, which lets you generate secure passwords and get alerts if your email address and passwords have been leaked on the dark web — that helps you keep tabs on your gaming accounts to keep them safe.
+I also like the Identity Guard feature, which alerts you if your email address and passwords have been leaked on the dark web — that helps you keep tabs on your gaming accounts to keep them safe.

-In addition to dedicated gaming servers, CyberGhost VPN has dedicated streaming and P2P servers — it has servers for 100+ streaming apps in 20+ countries, and allows torrenting on 8,000+ servers in 70+ countries.
+CyberGhost VPN also has dedicated streaming and P2P servers — it has servers for 50+ streaming apps in 20+ countries and allows torrenting on 8,000+ servers in 70+ countries.

-CyberGhost VPN allows 7 simultaneous connections, and it has monthly and yearly plans that start at $2.19 / month.
+CyberGhost VPN has monthly and yearly plans that start at $2.19 / month.
 It also backs all yearly plans with a 45-day money-back guarantee (the monthly plan has a 14-day money-back guarantee).

 CyberGhost VPN has dedicated gaming servers, provides great speeds, is very easy to use and comes with automation features, and is secure.
-It comes with full leak protection and My ID Guard, which helps you generate strong passwords and monitor your gaming accounts.
+It comes with full leak protection and Identity Guard, which helps you monitor your gaming accounts.
 CyberGhost VPN is very affordable and has a 45-day money-back guarantee for long-term plans.

 4. NordVPN — Secure Connections + Fast Speeds